 TBPG is accountable to tax and fee payers for this core function.
-The TBPG has developed the public information required by the Geoscience Act and has completed an initial phase of having trained staff of relevant state agencies having statewide control or jurisdiction.
-For the next five years, the ongoing task is to keep the information and publications up to date, train staff of state agencies without statewide jurisdictions (such as groundwater conservation districts) and to continue to provide training to statewide agencies as staff changes occur.
+The TBPG has developed the public information required by the Geoscience Act and has trained staff of relevant state agencies having statewide control or jurisdiction.
+For the next five years, the ongoing task is to keep the information and publications up to date and to continue to provide training to statewide agencies as staff changes occur.
 The public nature of these actions provides for accountability to tax and fee payers.